mabbasiazad/portfolio/content/patents/patent_FIP/index.md

 description: "PC-controlled rotary inverted pendulum"
-summary: "A new fuzzy controller based on the idea of energy control is proposed, to swing up the inverted pendulum to the upright position.
-Furthermore, a model-based parallel distributed compensation (PDC) scheme is employed to stabilize the pendulum at its unstable equilibrium point, while the position of the arm is also controlled."
+summary: "A new fuzzy controller based on the idea of energy control is proposed, to swing up the inverted pendulum to the upright position- A model-based parallel distributed compensation (PDC) scheme is employed to stabilize the pendulum at its unstable equilibrium point."

 cover:
     image: ""